kukgini/kukgini.github.io/src/ap2/ap2-sample-dpc.md

 ## Notes

 - This is a demonstration implementation showing the DPC flow
+- **Payment Processor integration is currently simulated** in the sample code for simplicity
+- In the sequence diagram above, the shaded area shows the Payment Processor flow that should be implemented in production
 - Full signature validation is marked as TODO in the merchant agent
 - Production implementations should:
+  - **Implement Payment Processor** to handle actual payment transactions
-  - Validate all cryptographic signatures
+  - Validate all cryptographic signatures (issuer and device authentication)
-  - Check certificate chains
+  - Check certificate chains and revocation status
-  - Verify nonces and timestamps
+  - Verify nonces and timestamps to prevent replay attacks
-  - Forward to payment processors for actual processing
+  - Forward validated VP tokens to payment processors for actual processing
-  - Implement proper error handling
+  - Implement proper error handling and retry logic
   - Add fraud detection mechanisms
+  - Generate and store transaction receipts for non-repudiation

 ## CMWallet 개요